Rowland Heights, California: History

 Rowland Heights grew significantly during the 1990s.
 Originally built on a pig farm that covered much of modern-day Rowland Heights, the Rowland Homestead was mostly orange groves until the eastward sprawl from Los Angeles spawned working-class communities and affordable housing developments then formed.
 As the 60 freeway was extended beyond the western boundary, the community continued growth equal to that of most communities in Southern California.
 Development next to the freeway, zoned for industrial investment, eventually helped to support the housing developments that continue well into the 21st century.

 Since the 1990s, there has been a significant demographic shift as many upper-class immigrants from Taiwan, China, and South Korea have settled in the hillside homes of Rowland Heights (and in neighboring regions such as Hacienda Heights, Walnut, and Diamond Bar).
 Also, Rowland Heights has also attracted immigrants from mainland China because the area is advertised in China as having high-end homes and convenient shopping centers.
 Many work at or own businesses in the nearby City of Industry.
 Additionally, Latinos have maintained a long-standing presence in the lower sections.
 The city has developed an eclectic suburban "Chinatown", "Little Tokyo", and "Koreatown", mostly in the form of upscale strip malls.
-There are several large Asian product supermarkets - such as a 99 Ranch Market (billed as the chain's largest location during the late 1980s), Hong Kong Supermarket, and New York City-based Great Wall Supermarket.
+There are several large Asian product supermarkets in the area.

 Once predominantly Anglo and Hispanic since inception in 1842, this area has gradually become one of the Chinese centers in the greater Los Angeles beginning in the 1990s.
 Originally formed by the stream of business expansions from Monterey Park (now a heavily mainland Chinese enclave), Rowland Heights has become an area largely populated by Taiwanese.
 Local Taiwanese refer to Rowland Heights as "Little Taipei", due to its high concentration of Taiwanese restaurants and businesses.
 It has become the center for Chinese commercial and cultural activity in the southeastern region of the San Gabriel Valley.
 While Rowland Heights and adjacent areas are still predominantly Waishengren (mainland Chinese refugees who retreated to Taiwan in 1949), in recent years many mainland Chinese emigres have also been increasingly purchasing homes and starting small businesses in the area.
 Some eateries of Taiwanese cuisine are operated by mainland Chinese.
 Additionally, there are restaurants geared toward the young and affluent Chinese population.